Skip to main content

 Defines the gradients for the path.
 If using Split Channels mode, this texture should consist of between 1 and 4 channels of gradient data, with each channel representing a different path.
 Each channel used will flow between a value of 1 to a value of 255 (in 0-255 range), and should be defined from linear textures.

 When expanded, 4 slots will be visible, one for each path.
-You can define individual gradient paths for each channel, and press "Confirm Merge" to create a single merged gradient.
+This is an integrated Thry Texture Packer, which you can use to define gradient paths for each channel.

 If using Merged Channels mode, this texture should be the output of the Poiyomi Pathing tool.
 The 4 channels will be sampled in order, from R -> G -> B -> A.